 If you are in business or are seeking employment then you MUST get out and network.
 The power of word-of mouth and “who do you know who…? ” will open doors and opportunities more cost effectively, than advertising your services or answering an advertisement on an employment website where hundreds of people respond for the one job or provide a similar service or product.

 However, there are more networking events and Meet Ups than ever.
-However, many networkers can be disappointed by their experience as they make a poor choice of events they attend and become disheartened and by wasting precious time.
+Many networkers can be disappointed by their experience as they make a poor choice of events they attend and become disheartened by wasting precious time.

 People attend networking events for a variety of reasons.
 It is also important to remember that events attract a variety of audiences.
 Some networking events have no clear purpose, others are purely focussed on transactions and referrals, and others provide education and an opportunity to learn new skills and transform your thinking and business.

 If you are going to truly invest in networking as an opportunity to grow your business then you need to decide on your real intent for choosing the events you attend.
 Then make a plan based clearly on your intention, whether it is soley to

 build the right relationships

 have the right conversations

 and, achieve a real return on your networking time, or a combination of the above.

 So, how do you choose the right event to go to?
 Here are 7 things you should keep in mind.